-If the amount you are receiving does not cover the full amount you are required to show, you will still need to evidence you hold the required funds by providing a compliant bank statement.
+If the amount you're receiving does not cover the full amount you are required to show, you'll still need to evidence you hold the required funds by providing a compliant bank statement.

-Additionally, if you have received official financial sponsorship within the last 12 months at the date of your application (for example, for a previous course you studied), you are required to provide your sponsor’s written consent for the new application.
+Additionally, if you've received official financial sponsorship within the last 12 months at the date of your application (for example, for a previous course you studied), you are required to provide your sponsor’s written consent for the new application.

-The Admissions and CAS teams will check your documents to ensure they are compliant before issuing your CAS.
+The Admissions and CAS teams will check your documents to ensure they're compliant before issuing your CAS.

 When applying for a Student visa, you must show that your knowledge of English is sufficient to undertake your course.
-The UKVI has specific requirements with regards to your English level and this is dependent on the level the course you are going to study.
-Based on the Common European Framework of Reference for Languages (CEFR), you will need to obtain at least:
+The UKVI has specific requirements with regards to your English level and this is dependent on the level the course you're going to study.
+Based on the Common European Framework of Reference for Languages (CEFR), you'll need to obtain at least:

-- B2 level, if studying a course at UK bachelor’s degree level or above
+- B2 level, if you're studying a course at UK bachelor’s degree level or above

-- B1 level, if studying a pre-sessional course, or a course below UK bachelor’s degree level
+- B1 level, if you're studying a pre-sessional course, or a course below UK bachelor's

-There are certain circumstances in which you will automatically meet the English language requirement and will not need to provide any additional evidence.
-These are as follows:
+There are certain circumstances in which you'll automatically meet the English language requirement and will not need to provide any additional evidence:

-- You have already met the English requirement at the required level in your previous UK visa application
+- You've already met the English requirement in your previous UK visa application

-If the above points do not apply to you, have a look at the below ways of proving your English level.
+If the above points do not apply to you, there are other ways you can prove your English level.

-You will meet the English language requirement if you have an academic qualification at a bachelor’s level or above awarded in the UK.
+If you have an academic qualification at a bachelor’s level or above awarded in the UK.
 This will also apply to degrees from majority English-speaking countries (with the exception of Canada) and Ireland, as well as if your qualification was taught in English and meets the standard of a UK bachelor’s degree or above.
-You will need to evidence this by providing your degree certificate and transcript.
+You will need to prove this by providing your degree certificate and transcript.
 If your qualification was awarded outside the UK, we will also need to check that it meets the required standards.

-You can also meet the English language requirement if you have passed an approved English language test to the required level.
-The test must have been taken within 2 years prior to your application.
-You will need to provide a valid digital reference number from the test provider to evidence this.
+If you've passed an approved English language test to the required level.
+The test must have been taken within two years prior to your application.
+You'll need to provide a valid digital reference number from the test provider to prove this.
 You can see a list of approved tests and providers here.